cariboukim/leetcode/learning.md

 * Using Map as a sorting tool

-* Explanation of a what Map() does: <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map>
+* Explanation of a what [Map()](<https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map>) does.

+* Explanation of what [Array.sort()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort) does.

+* Array.prototype.sort() is very effective because it sorts the array in place, and returns the original array, sorted however you would like.

 1. After iterating through the array, and inputting all the values into the new Map, use a spread operator on the map object and sort by ascending/descending or as needed.